Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 First described by John Kirk Townsend in 1837, it inhabits forests and coasts from Alaska to Mexico.

-With their tiny size (4-5 inches) they are easily identified by their gray or brown backs with white underparts.
+Their tiny size (4-5 inches) makes them easily identified by their gray or brown backs with white underparts.

-They build beautiful large pendulous nests made of mosses which hang from tree branches high above ground level where they sleep at night.
+They build beautiful, large, pendulous nests made of mosses that hang from tree branches high above ground level, where they sleep at night.

 These charming birds make delightful company during outdoor activities like hiking or camping trips.